Bharat9848/notes/DistributedSystem.md

   2. **Total Ordering**
     - Every message is applied in same order to all replicas.
     - Not performance friendly.
+  3. **Total order broadcast**
+    - Messages are delieverd exactly once and in the same order.
+    - it is equivalent to repeated round of consensus.

-## Type
+## Consistency Types
   1. **Eventual Consistency**
-    - Its a weaker gaurantee as it does not gaurantee read your own write.
+    - It's a weaker gaurantee as it does not gaurantee read your own write.
     - Different replica returns different results.
 There may be cases where it seems that data is going back in time.
-    - It provides high availability
+    - It provides high availability as it is highly performant.
+    - DNS is an example of eventual consistency as it is controlled by some propagation pattern and timed caches.

-  2. Casual consistency
+  2. **Casual consistency**
    - It is lighter version of consistency defines relationship between event as dependent and independent events.
 Dependent events are called casual events.
    - It serve casual ordering usecases and hence more performant than linearlizability.